-Humidity levels can lead to mold and mildew
+Humidity levels in your home can lead to mold and mildew

-- If you have a humidifier or dehumidistat, set to the correct outside temperature settings.
+- Make sure your humidifier is set to the right outside temperature settings.

 Ideal Relative Humidity Settings